 You can also configure a layout for a virtual repository.

-Request path translation is not made and requests pass through to nested repositories with their original path in any of the following scenarios:
+In the following cases, the request path is not translated, and requests pass through to nested repositories with the original specified path:

 - Module information cannot be constructed

 - The virtual module information cannot be mapped to a nested repository (e.g., fields are missing on one of the sides)